 The ACDelco cabin air filter consists of a three-layer media that promises to filter out pollutants such as dust and pollen.
 It’s a non-woven filter that captures more particles while increasing airflow within the car’s AC.

 The three layers work effectively together to capture both large and small particles.
 Larger pollutant particles will be caught in the first layer, while the middle layer captures small particles.
-Fumes and unpleasant odors will also be removed to give you and your passengers a pleasant ride.
+The filter will also remove fumes and unpleasant odors to give you and your passengers a pleasant ride.

 Because of the different layers, the filter separates the pollutants and contains them much better, so nothing escapes.
-This filter was made to fit General Motors (GM) vehicles, so before buying, make sure it will fit your car.
+This filter was made to fit General Motors (GM) vehicles, so make sure it will fit your car before buying.

 You get great value for money since the filter is durable and works very efficiently.
 Most customers were pleased with how easy it was to install, even for those who claimed not to be as knowledgeable.